kohsuke/confluence-static-cache/README.md

 The cache gets deleted immediately when a page is modified.

-The crawler uses a dedicated user account to crawl the page, so the captured HTML will contain some trace of this user name.
+The crawler uses a dedicated user account to crawl the page, so any pages visible to this user will have its cache generated.
+If you have sensitive pages in your Wiki, be sure to select the user with the right permissions.
+Also, the captured HTML will contain some trace of this user name.
 The crawler post-process HTML to remove these traces.
 In particular, the user name that appears at the top-right corner of the page gets clobbered.